thomwithoutanh/thomwithoutanh.github.io/index.md

 <!--author-->

 I research complex and opaque systems, and how they affect people and the environment.
-{:.lead}

-From anonymously owned companies illegally cutting down rainforests to algorithms that governments use to identify vulnerable people, these systems have major impacts.

-I believe that they need in-depth scrutiny.

-## My background

 I specialise in work focused on transparency and accountability, particularly related to forests, land rights and AI.
 I'm also particularly interested in how civil society organisations can use technology effectively.